Yassine Chikhaoui

-Yassine Chikhaoui (يَاسِين الشَّيْخَاوِيّ; born 21 September 1986) is a Tunisian professional footballer who plays as an attacking midfielder for Tunisian club Étoile du Sahel.
+Yassine Chikhaoui (يَاسِين الشَّيْخَاوِيّ; born 21 September 1986) is a former Tunisian professional footballer who last played as an attacking midfielder for Tunisian club Étoile du Sahel.

 Club career

 Étoile du Sahel

 Chikhaoui became captain of Étoile du Sahel at the age of 19.
 He was the youngest player to take up this role in the club.

 He achieved a lot of success with Étoile du Sahel and won the CAF Champions League with them.

 FC Zürich

 Chikhaoui was signed by FC Zürich on a five-year contract on 23 May 2007.

 During the 2008 Africa Cup of Nations, it was reported that many clubs had scouts present to watch Chikhaoui play.
 Unfortunately, after impressing at the African Cup of Nations he was forced to take time out to get a recurring knee problem treated.
 On 26 April 2009, he completed his recovery by returning to play for the Zurich first team.
 Weeks later he cemented his comeback with a goal and contributed, as a late substitute, to helping his team win and stay top in the title race.

-He was part of the 2013–14 Swiss Cup winning team and afterwards signed a new three-year contract until 2017.
-In the 2014/2015 season he was appointed as the club's captain.
+He was part of the 2013–14 Swiss Cup-winning team and afterwards signed a new three-year contract until 2017.
+In the 2014–2015 season, he was appointed as the club's captain.